Web Console Helpers

 string The CSS query selector for a single element on the page.
 When supplied, only this element will be included in the screenshot.

 - (Starting in Firefox 80) Followed by an unquoted string, removes blocking for URLs containing that string.
 In the Network Monitor, the string is removed from the Request Blocking sidebar.
 No error is given if the string was not previously blocked.

 - Given an object, returns a list of the values on that object; serves as a companion to

 Please refer to the Console API for more information about logging from content.

 - The "Use in Console" option in the Inspector generates a variable for a node named

 Let's say you have a DOM node with the class "title".
 In fact, this page you're reading right now has one, so you can open up the Web Console and try this right now.

 Let's take a look at the contents of that node by using the

-This automatically opens up the object inspector, showing you the contents of the DOM node that matches the CSS selector
+This automatically generates rich output for the object, showing you the contents of the first DOM node that matches the CSS selector